jordelver/ember-tryout/README.md

-Download the ZIP to get started with Ember.js: <https://github.com/emberjs/starter-kit/downloads>
+# Ember.js Tryout

+Following the Tutorial at http://trek.github.com/

+Started from the Ember.js starter kit at: <https://github.com/emberjs/starter-kit/downloads>